 Peakload Shaving, PeakShaving, and PeakShave are terms used by utility companies.
 As outlined in the article Overview of Products, Concepts and Technology used by Alternate Energy Systems, Local Distribution Companies (LDCs) purchase a certain amount of gas over a fixed period of time (per day, per week, per month, per year, or sometimes even per hour).
 However, even the best laid plans cannot take into consideration unexpected cold spells, a burst pipeline, or other events that could happen to disrupt the planned quota.

 If the LDC should need more gas than it has contracted, they pay a premium price – if the gas is available, to begin with.
 So, to insure extra gas and avoid paying a premium price for any gas above the contracted amount, many utility companies use LP, mixed with air, to duplicate the properties of NatGas.
-This mixed gas is then used to supplement the LDC's gas supply, removing peak NatGas flow rates, and thereby allowing a more consistent fuel rate from their supplier, and help meet peak demand loads.
+This mixed gas is then injected directly into the NatGas grid to supplement the LDC's gas supply, removing peak NatGas flow rates, and thereby allowing a more consistent fuel rate from their supplier while still meeting peak demand loads.

 PeakShaving Plants have been around for a long time, and a large number were installed in the 1970's.
 Unfortunately, many of them show their age with respect to automation, remote monitoring, gas properties control, maintenance intensity, safety, reliability, ease of operation, etc.